+ How To Add This Control To Your Project (Click to Expand)

 Resources

-To create your own sound recordings or edits to play in the Soundboard you can use open source audio software such as Audacity.
-Note that the sound files will have to be saved in .wav or .mp3 format.
-Here's a community tutorial on using Audactiy for sound clips.
+To create your sound recordings or edits to play in the Soundboard, you can use open-source audio software such as Audacity.
+Note that the sound files must be saved in .wav or .mp3 format.
+Here's a community tutorial on using Audacity for sound clips.

 There's a also a community tutorial for using the Soundboard skill in general: here